Acne

 Signs of acne

-Many people think that acne is just pimples.
-But a person who has acne can have any of these blemishes:
+Many people think that it is just pimples.
+But a person who has this condition can have any of these blemishes:

 - Blackheads